Pastoral Care in the Sixth Form

 The School is proud of its ability to balance the requirement of allowing students to find their own way as young adults, while simultaneously guiding them down the correct routes necessary to achieve.

 The School has a large team of staff dedicated to supporting our Sixth Form students.
 Each student is allocated to a tutor group of about 18 students and the smaller nature of those groups allows the Form Tutor to provide bespoke guidance and support for each individual.
-Each group meets twice daily for registration and once weekly for a Form period.
+Each group meets daily for registration and once weekly for a Form period.
 Beyond that, each student will meet formally with his or her Form Tutor once every half term.
-In addition, pastoral staff provide extra support to students new to Westcliff.
+In addition, pastoral staff provide extra support to students new to WHSB.